typestack/routing-controllers/README.md

     ```typescript
     import "reflect-metadata"; // this shim is required
     import {createExpressServer} from "routing-controllers";
-    import "./UserController";  // we need to "load" our controller before call createServer. this is required
+    import "./UserController";

+    const app = createExpressServer({
+       controllers : [UserController] // we specify controllers we want to use
-    let app = createExpressServer(); // creates express app, registers all controller routes and returns you express app instance
+    }); // creates express app, registers all controller routes and returns you express app instance
     app.listen(3000); // run express application
     ```

-    > koa users just need to call `createKoaServer` instead of `createExpressServer`
+    > if you are koa user you just need to use `createKoaServer` instead of `createExpressServer`

 3. Open in browser `http://localhost:3000/users`.
 You should see `This action returns all users` in your browser.
 If you open `http://localhost:3000/users/1` you should see `This action returns user #1` in your browser.